 After students enroll in the Department and Graduate School, they may continue to register as long as they remain in good academic standing, make satisfactory academic progress, and are within the time limitations contained in the departmental handbook and the graduate bulletin.
-Failure to complete departmental requirements by the department's stated deadlines may also result in dismissal by the graduate school.
+Failure to complete departmental requirements by the department's stated deadlines may result in dismissal by the graduate school.
 Students who fail to meet departmental deadlines may petition the program and the graduate school for a one-semester extension to meet particular requirements.
 When granted, extensions typically apply for one semester.
 Extensions beyond one semester are unusual since all major program requirements have deadlines that are made known to students well in advance.
 Students are expected to complete all program requirements when they are due.

 The Mental Health Counseling Committee engages in a thorough review prior to recommending to the department chair that a student be dismissed.
 When there is concern about a student's performance that may lead to dismissal, the student's advisor, the Mental Health Counseling Committee, and the department chair review the student's record, provide written comments about deficits in performance, and provide the student with a corrective action plan that outlines steps that need to be taken in order to resolve the problem (see the section on Annual Review and Individual Review of the student).
-When concerns are not resolved following ample corrective opportunities, the Mental Health Counseling Committee may recommend dismissal of the student from the program.
-The recommendation to dismiss is forwarded to the department chair's decision, they should consult the Graduate Dean for appropriate procedures.
+When concerns are not resolved following corrective opportunities, the Mental Health Counseling Committee may recommend dismissing the student from the program.
+The recommendation to dismiss is forwarded to the department chair, who will make the final decision.
+If the student wishes to appeal the department chair's decision, they should consult the Graduate Bulletin and UCA Student Handbook for appropriate procedures.